kingluddite/web-dev-notes/frontend/react/wesbos/230n-react-4-beginners/04-add-css-to-react.md

 ## Load CSS using Webpack
 * Don't add `link` tag to `index.html` manually
-* Import the css into the `index.js` file like this:
+* Import the CSS into the `index.js` file like this:

 `index.js`